shahashil/cropify/README.md

 In Cropify farmers can get weekly analysis of weather condition which would be much helpful for their crops.
 Also we understand that at farms you may not get an Internet connection every time so we can send them daily alerts on SMS by which they can take appropriate action for their crops.
 They can activate or deactivate the alerts anytime .
 We created a Notebook Job in IBM Cloud Pak which will create daily SMS alerts for the weather analysis
 Cropify uses IBM Watson's powerful computation to predict the soil type by deploying image recognition model on IBM space and crops are predicted by getting the locations temperature humidity and temperature which are get by using weather Bit company Api, and the crops are predicted by scoring those parameters on Machine Learning Model made with AutoAI.
 We have taken refrence from many sources for the needed parameters value or range for best yield and have trained our model according.
 ## The Problem.
 Maximum crops are produced from small scale or marginal farmers of those many lack much needed Knowledge or they dont have any proper access to proper information on the suitable requirements to grow crops through which they get best yield.
 Also due to unpredictable weather conditions many crops are affected or destroyed sometimes due to extreme weather conditions.
-Also not many farmers get access to a 3G/4G internet through which they can get proper information on weather.
+Also not many farmers get access to a 3G/4G internet through which they can get proper information on weekly or daily  weather.
 ## How Cropify Helps Them.
 Cropify hepls them from identifying the type of soil they have on their land, getting the locations Avg. rainfall, temperature and humidity .
 Cropify then takes this parameters and predict the type of crop they should  grow  for best yield.